gilbertlabcode/myoTACTIC/hMMT-postTracking/README.md

 **Running postTracking.py on Windows:**

-*GUI method*
+*GUI Application method (simpler)*

 1) Download postTracking.py.
-2) In the WinPython directory, click File > Open..., then select postTracking.py and click Open.
+2) In the WinPython directory, open spyder.exe.
+3) Once Spyder opens, click File > Open..., then select postTracking.py and click Open.
-3) In the toolbar click Run > Run, or press F5.
+4) In the toolbar click Run > Run, or press F5.
 The script should begin running.

-*Command prompt method*
+*Windows Powershell/Command Prompt method*

 1) Download postTracking.py.
 2) Open the WinPython Command Prompt or Windows Powershell application, and navigate to the directory containing postTracking.py.
+    Note: Google Command Prompt/Windows Powershell commands if you don't know how to navigate through directories.
 3) Type `python postTracking.py` and press Enter.
 The script should begin running.

 **Python set-up instructions for macOS:**